Krupal09/Machine-Learning-Meets-Animal-Communication/grid.md

 ## FAQs

-Q1: What to do in case of running out of space of 5GB in the personal folder?
+> Q1: What to do in case of running out of space of 5GB in the personal folder?
 As each home folder has a limit of 5 GB
+>
-A: It is better to not create a conda environment in the home folder but in the scratch drive, which has a limit in TB.
+> It is better to not create a conda environment in the home folder but in the scratch drive, which has a limit in TB.

-Q2: How do I submit a command to the queue?
+> Q2: How do I submit a command to the queue?
+>
-A: qsub -l mem=4G script.py
+> qsub -l mem=4G script.py
-This will start script.py with 4 GB memory.
+> This will start script.py with 4 GB memory.

-Q3: How do I tell if my script which I submitted as a job is done running?
+> Q3: How do I tell if my script which I submitted as a job is done running?
 What is the current status of my job?
+>
-A: Type `qstat` in the terminal.
+> Type `qstat` in the terminal.
 If your script is running, it will be in the list shown, otherwise not.

-Q4: Where is the output of my submitted job?
+**Q4: Where is the output of my submitted job?**

-A: In your home folder.
+In your home folder.
 Type `cd`.
 You will reach your home folder.
 Here, you will find 2 files, for the output and the error stream.
 The name of the file is prefixed with `o-` for output and `e-` for error.

-Q5: The state of my job is Eqw, what should I do?
+**Q5: The state of my job is Eqw, what should I do?**

-A: Eqw means waiting in the queue in an error state.
+Eqw means waiting in the queue in an error state.
 Type `qstat -j <jobid>` to find out the error.
 To learn more about error states, go here.

-Q6: What is the job ID of the job I submitted?
+**Q6: What is the job ID of the job I submitted?**

-A: Typing `qstat` in the terminal will show you a table of the jobs you have submitted and their IDs.
+Typing `qstat` in the terminal will show you a table of the jobs you have submitted and their IDs.
 There is other useful information as well.

 Q7: How do I delete a job?
 A: `qdel <job_id>`